MedMdhaffar/TSYP13/STM32f429/README.md

-## Model Deployment on STM32 (CubeAI)
+## I- Model Deployment on STM32 (CubeAI)

-The final model (detection+correction) model is deployed using **STM32Cube.AI**, optimized for embedded execution on the STM32F429 microcontroller.
+The machine learning models (detection+correction) are deployed using **STM32Cube.AI**, optimized for embedded execution on the STM32F429 microcontroller.

 ### A. Requirements